-Your child may go to school if they are able to take part in school activities.
-A frequent, moist, productive cough, chest congestion, and/or nasal discharge that are not clear in color may be contagious and require treatment and rest at home.
+A persistent, moist, productive cough, chest congestion, and/or nasal discharge that are not clear in color may be contagious and require treatment and rest at home.

 Students with vomiting and/or diarrhea will not be able to attend school.
 They will not be able to remain at school and/or return to school for 24 hours if they are experiencing these symptoms.

 Students may not return to school until they have been treated for infestation and are free of live lice.
 A visual inspection of the hair by school personnel is required prior to re-admittance.
 Inspection will be done privately and with respect.

 Our health office stocks common over-the-counter (OTC) medications, they will be administered if we have parental consent, and the nurse has determined necessity of the medication.
 During enrollment consent for these medications was asked.
 If you filled out these items during the yearly enrollment process you do not need to fill out a paper copy.
 If there are any changes to your consent please contact the health office, or fill out our medication consent form.

 If you wish for your child to receive any other OTC medications please bring them into the health office in the original packaging.
 (OTC medication donations are always appreciated!)

 Prescription medications will be administered according to the physicians order and must be in the original prescription bottle.
 Prescription medications must be brought in by the parent.

 - Health Policy COVID-19 Guidelines for Students and Staff